akiym/PPI-Future/README.md

 tokens contained in the file.
 This makes it about as optimal as it can be made without implementing it in something other than Perl.

-In 2001 when PPI was started, this structure made PPI quite slow, and not really suitable for interactive tasks.
+In 2001 when PPI::Future was started, this structure made PPI::Future quite slow, and not really suitable for interactive tasks.
 This situation has improved greatly with multi-gigahertz processors, but can still be painful when working with very large files.

-The target parsing rate for PPI is about 5000 lines per gigacycle.
-It is currently believed to be at about 1500, and main avenue for making it to the target speed has now become [PPI::XS](https://metacpan.org/pod/PPI::XS), a drop-in XS accelerator for PPI.
+The target parsing rate for PPI::Future is about 5000 lines per gigacycle.
+It is currently believed to be at about 1500, and main avenue for making it to the target speed has now become [PPI::Future::XS](https://metacpan.org/pod/PPI::Future::XS), a drop-in XS accelerator for PPI::Future.

-Since [PPI::XS](https://metacpan.org/pod/PPI::XS) has only just gotten off the ground and is currently only at proof-of-concept stage, this may take a little while.
-Anyone interested in helping out with [PPI::XS](https://metacpan.org/pod/PPI::XS) is **highly** encouraged to contact the author.
-In fact, the design of [PPI::XS](https://metacpan.org/pod/PPI::XS) means it's possible to port one function at a time safely and reliably.
+Since [PPI::Future::XS](https://metacpan.org/pod/PPI::Future::XS) has only just gotten off the ground and is currently only at proof-of-concept stage, this may take a little while.
+Anyone interested in helping out with [PPI::Future::XS](https://metacpan.org/pod/PPI::Future::XS) is **highly** encouraged to contact the author.
+In fact, the design of [PPI::Future::XS](https://metacpan.org/pod/PPI::Future::XS) means it's possible to port one function at a time safely and reliably.
 So every little bit will help.

 ## The Lexer